Kaslo is a community that loves to celebrate! Mark your calendars - you won´t want to miss any of these exciting events!

 This annual event takes place on the Monday of the Kaslo May Days Celebration ( Victoria Day).

-Visit the Front Street Park from 9 a.m. to 3 p.m. to enjoy a variety of activities.
-Purchase locally grown plants and seeds, browse among the unusual and exciting garden features created by local artisans and take advantage of free workshops highlighting organic gardening practises, bear friendly composting and controlling invasive plants.
+Visit the Front Street Park from 9 a.m. to 3 p.m.
+Victoria Day Monday, to enjoy a variety of activities.
+Purchase locally grown plants and seeds, browse among the unusual and exciting garden features created by local artisans and take advantage of free workshops highlighting organic gardening practices, bear friendly composting and controlling invasive plants.
 This festival is a must see for all gardening enthusiasts.

 For more information and details, contact email@example.com .